-Instead of checking in 2 hours in advance, my train rolled into Ancona Station with about 1 hr 45 minutes to ferry departure.
+Instead of checking in 2 hours in advance, as directed, my train rolled into Ancona Station with about 90 minutes to ferry departure.
 I’d read horror stories about lines, security, and passport control so I was really worried.

 Thankfully, Jadrolinija seemed to have an Italian sensibility about the 2-hour limit- and it was more “suggestion” than “mandate”.

-Unfortunately on that vessel, on a boat named “Zadar”, the reclining seats are totally a racket to get passengers to pay a bit more for nothing.
-Actually, the recliners didn’t even recline (or have a tray table).
-After a few hours, I migrated from my “recliner” up to a deck seating table where I was able to work comfortably with a table and a reasonably supportive chair.
+Unfortunately on my outgoing vessel, the ferry named “Zadar”, the reclining seats seem to be a bit of a hustle to get passengers to pay a bit more for nothing.
+The recliners didn’t actually recline or have amenities like a simple tray table.
+After a few hours, I migrated from my “premium” seat up to a table on the main deck where I was able to work comfortably with a table and a reasonably supportive chair.

-Pro Tip: In the reclining chair area, seats are assigned by number but, like most of my experiences with transportation in Croatia, no one sits in their assigned seat and no one seems to care if you take theirs.
-When you arrive, pick a seat with a view and/or a power outlet nearby, park your bag in front of the power outlet, and settle in.
+Pro Tip: In the reclining chair seating area, seats are assigned by number.
+However, like most of my experiences with transportation in Croatia and Eastern Europe, no one sits in their assigned seat and no one seems to care if you take theirs.
+When you arrive, pick a seat with a view and/or a power outlet nearby, park your bag in front of the power outlet (they’re a hot commodity!), and settle in.

 Sleeping on Deck on Croatia Ferries

 Before my trip, I heard rumors that many travelers- particularly young backpackers- booked the cheapest possible overnight ferry tickets and simply stretched out on the floor to take advantage of a “free” night’s lodging.
 As I boarded my ferry, it was clear the rumors were true: every possible flat surface was claimed by the time I boarded.